MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-get-started.md

 A reflex holds all the information necessary to connect to data, monitor for conditions, and act.
 You'll typically create a reflex for each business process or area you’re monitoring.

-1. create a reflex item in your Fabric workspace.
+1. Create a reflex item in your Fabric workspace.
 2. From the New menu in the workspace, choose the **Reflex** item.

 :::image type="content" source="media/data-activator-get-started/data-activator-get-started-03.png" alt-text="Screenshot of selecting a new data activator reflex item.":::